javpet/A-Frame-Babysteps/README.md

 # A-Frame-Babysteps
-Started agains with A-Frame, touched a long time ago.
+Started against with A-Frame, touched a long time ago (meaning months).
 Sharing some progress in the repo.

 #1 After long time I started to re-fresh my A-Frame knowledge which seems completely gone, so we can say starting again as a **noob**.
 Today I've created some simple elements (cylinder, cone, deer, box, etc.) on the scene and also checked the built-in inspector tool which is amazingly helpful to place objects on the scene.